-Member Countries may, on a voluntary basis, apply for endorsement of their official control programme for PPR when they have implemented measures in accordance with this article.
+A Member Country may, on a voluntary basis, apply for endorsement of its official control programme for PPR in accordance with Chapter 1.6., when it has implemented measures in accordance with this article.

-For a Member Country's official control programme for PPR to be endorsed by the OIE, the Member Country should:
+For a Member Country's official control programme for PPR to be endorsed by the OIE, the Member Country should provide a detailed official control programme for the control and eventual eradication of PPR in the country or zone.
+This document should address and provide documented evidence on the following: